Expungement

 • Deprivation of the right to possess and carry weapons from three months to one year.

-• Special disqualification for the exercise of profession, trade or commerce related to animals and for the possession of animals from three months to one year.
+• Special disqualification for the exercise of profession, trade, or commerce related to animals and the possession of animals from three months to one year.

-• Deprivation of the right to reside in certain places or to go to them, for a period of less than six months.
+• Deprivation of the right to reside in certain places or to go to them for less than six months.

 • Permanent localization from one day to three months.